blasferna/indigo/_posts/2022-06-11-automatically-convert-a-website-to-dark-mode.markdown

 ## Converting to dark mode

-Add the dependency in the head of the Html
+Add the dependency in the head of the HTML

 {% highlight html %}
 <script src="https://cdn.jsdelivr.net/npm/darkreader@4.9.46/darkreader.min.js"></script>